 Researchers are encouraged to visit the Library's Copyright at Georgetown University page, and take advantage of the resources available there, such as using an author's addendum when signing publisher agreements, choosing publishers with expansive copyright policies or releasing your work under Creative Commons licensing.

-Georgetown University Library, in partnership with the Law Library, Bioethics Research Library and GU Press, participated in Open Access Week 2013, a worldwide event to raise awareness of the benefits of open access throughout the research community.
+Georgetown University Library, in partnership with the Law Library, Bioethics Research Library and GU Press, participates in Open Access Week each year, a worldwide event to raise awareness of the benefits of open access throughout the research community.

 Open Access Week Partners